michaelgruczel/machine-learning-tutorial/README.md

 Tensorflow is a great choice for neuronal networks because of the advanced algorithms and compute options in this area.

 Tensorflow consists of:

-* Tensorflow Hub - a repository of models
+* Tensorflow Hub - a repository of models for doing all the logic ML
-* Tensorflow Lite - for calculating output on mobile phones or Raspberry Pi,
+* Tensorflow Lite - for calculating output on mobile phones or Raspberry Pi,..
-* a distribution logic to move the calculation to the cloud
+* a distribution logic to move the calculation to the cloud or on devices
 * some predefined Test Datasets

 **Keras (python)**